cepdnaclk/e15-4yp-Revealing-miRNA-Biomarkers-for-Alzheimer-s-Disease-using-NGS/docs/README.md

 highest classification accuracy.
 They are, hsa-miR-4781-3p, brain-miR-112, hsa-let-7a-5p,
 hsa-miR-148b-5p, hsa-miR-29b-3p, brain-miR-431, hsa-miR-378a-5p, hsa-miR-548h-5p, hsa-miR-3909,
 hsa-miR-625-5p, and hsa-miR-24-3p.

 ## Conclusion

+In this study, we analyzed a data set with 70 samples including 48 AD and 22 controls in order to obtain miRNA biomarkers for AD.
+A set of 25 differentially expressed miRNAs was identified at the end of the research.
+For the evaluation purposes, we calculated the classification accuracies of our results with machine learning algorithms.
+Addition to that we evaluated the results with specificity, sensitivity and AUC values.
+However, to choose the best out of the 25 miRNAs, we need to analyze them again with a different statistical approach.
+The idea of using a data set with a larger number of samples (more than 70) can be mentioned as one improvement that can be done at the initial stage of the project.

 ## Publications
 1. [Semester 7 report](./)